blox-eng/blox.bg/content/pages/index.md

             borderRadius: x-large
             flexDirection: col
         type: FeaturedItem
-      - title: Feature Item Two
+      - title: Blueprint
-        tagline: This is the tagline
+        tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ''
         text: |
-          Follow the tutorial to build your first awesome Netlify Create site.
+          Using Blueprint, we transform your dream into a plan to success.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image